FomTarro/pkmn-tournament-overlay-tool/README.md

 No longer will you need to scramble through hundreds of image files by hand as players reveal which of their Pokémon they brought to the game, nor will you need to manually adjust OBS sources when items are consumed or Pokémon faint!
 You can even automatically track and update player pairings and standings to display on stream!

-The tool runs entirely in browser, as well, making it very portable and easy to run on venue PCs without needing to download or install any additional software.
+The tool runs entirely in browser as well, making it very portable and easy to run on venue stream setups without needing to download or install any additional software.

 ### Features include the ability to:
 * Quickly and easily display battle information, such as: